top of page

 Species: Anthophora terminalis

-A Female Anthophora terminalis Digger Bee
+A male Anthophora terminalis

-In 1929, the entomologist Phil Rau wrote of Anthophora abrupta bees: “They are neither timid nor aggressive, but they certainly are self-reliant…how conspicuous they are as they noisily swing their ponderous bodies to and fro on the wing, arrive home and scramble into their burrows or come tumbling out headlong and dash off into the sunny fields, with all the exuberance of boys just out of school.
+In 1929, the entomologist Phil Rau wrote of Anthophora abrupta: “They are neither timid nor aggressive, but they certainly are self-reliant…how conspicuous they are as they noisily swing their ponderous bodies to and fro on the wing, arrive home and scramble into their burrows or come tumbling out headlong and dash off into the sunny fields, with all the exuberance of boys just out of school.
 They have none of the shy, stealthy ways of maneuvering, whereby some of the smaller and daintier varieties of bees and wasps hold their own in a competitive world.”

-Anthophora abrupta bees are solitary – that is, each bee builds and provisions its own nest --- but these bees are also gregarious.
+Anthophora abrupta are solitary – that is, each bee builds and provisions its own nest --- but these bees are also gregarious.
 They prefer building their nests close by one another.
 “The result,” Rau wrote, is a very conspicuous village, sometimes a very crowded and busy town of these masonry turrets … At a busy season when many of these huge bees are bustling about with very audible hum and zip, the entire village with its many wonderful towers and industrious citizens form a spectacle which is in itself quite capable of overawing any but the most unemotional individual.”

 Anthophora abrupta have been documented pollinating a fairly wide range of plants.
 They are partial to roses, inkberry, azaleas, staghorn sumac, purple milkweed, delphinium and jewelweed.
 In agricultural areas, these bees pollinate asparagus, tomatoes, caneberries and cranberries.